Flightsim.to

 • Added intake deflectors aka inertial separators, enabled doll’s eyes indicators, added torque and ITT penalties for deflectors and inlet heat.
 Note: it takes about 70% Ng to create the bleed air pressure needed to extend the deflectors.

-• Optional physics-based “simulation” of the PT6A gas path (TurbSim): two-spool dynamics, staged fuel nozzle with characteristic light-off ITT spike, fuel pool that drives hot starts, ignition-delay light-off, T4→T5 gas path with thermocouple lag, block thermal soak-back.
-Selectable in the EFB Config tab.
+• Physics-based “simulation” of the PT6A gas path (TurbSim): two-spool dynamics, staged fuel nozzle with characteristic light-off ITT spike, fuel pool that drives hot starts, ignition-delay light-off, T4→T5 gas path with thermocouple lag, block thermal soak-back.

 • Per-airframe deterministic jitter spreads engine bias across saved airframes.
 No two engines are equal.